CyberCryptonic/marist-cyber-range/RANGE SETUP INSTRUCTIONS/target-environment/phase_02_active_directory.md

 If a workstation cannot resolve the domain through the Domain Controller, the join will fail even if general IP connectivity looks correct.

 ## 4. The default Users and Computers containers are only starting points
-For proper management and later policy application, build out dedicated OUs early and move machines / users into them.
+For proper management and later policy application, build out dedicated OUs early and move machines and users into them.

 ## 5. Lab simplicity is acceptable when intentional
 Using one standardized password (`Cyberrange2026`) is acceptable in a teaching lab when the goal is reliability and repeatability, not production security.

 ---

-# 25. Final Outcome of Phase 02
+# 23. Final Outcome of Phase 02

 At the end of this phase, the Marist SOC Cyber Range had a functioning enterprise identity environment.